Zambia | Home

 Pact began working in Zambia in 2015 to reduce new HIV infections in the country.

-While Zambia has made considerable strides in slowing the spread of HIV, its prevalence rate remains one of the highest in the world, and the number of people living with HIV continues to grow.
+While Zambia has made considerable strides in slowing the spread of HIV, its prevalence rate remains one of the highest in the world.
+Pact is taking an integrated approach to stem the epidemic.

 Focusing on high-risk groups, we’re using radio, television and other kinds of outreach and education to boost HIV awareness, change risky behavior and increase the use of HIV services.